First Town Hospital: Medical history

-Despite what was planned, the hospital wasn't functioning well in the beginning.
-In the end, it turned out to have less space and air per patient than envisioned, ventilation wasn't good as "it wasn't working when it was most needed", administration was incomplete and indolent while the medics were understaffed ultimately providing sub-standard care.
-The hospital had no pharmacy of its own and work of the doctors was hampered by the mandatory police supervision of the hospital.
-Some doctors were so dissatisfied with the hospital, that doctor Vladan Đorđević said: "[The building is] so unbound, but only one nice side of it - the building is easy on the eye and had magnificent gates and staircase".
+First Town Hospital originally had no pharmacy of its own and work of the doctors was hampered by the mandatory police supervision of the hospital.
+Vladan Đorđević said: "[The building is] so unbound, but only one nice side of it is easy on the eye and had magnificent gates and staircase".

-The first administrator was Jovan Valenta.
-In 1881, the hospital was transformed into the General Hospital.
+The hospital was transformed into the General Hospital.
 The hospital included the internist and surgical wards, as well as the laboratory.
 Laza K. Lazarević succeeded Valenta as the head of the facility.
 In 1887, Lazarević rented the building across the hospital, owned by artisan Hadži-Nikolić, and founded the Department for healing the old.
 In his addressing to the authorities he explained that "old age is neither illness nor health" and that "it is necessary to separate them from the other patients".
 This was the first recorded geriatrics ward in the world, predating work of Ignatz Leo Nascher.
 The ward was abolished after Lazarević's death.